SLN0513/Big-Mart-Sales/README.md

 ## Outlier
 I used histogram and qq plot to check the distribution of the sales data and then found that it was close to exponential distribtuion.
+By looking at the box whisker plot,  each outlet have few potential outliers.
+And OUT027 has much higher potential sales outlier data.
+Also OUT027 has higher average sales compared to other outlets.
 ![Image of histogram](https://github.com/williamcheng200102/Big-Mart-Sales/blob/master/Image/sales_diagram.jpg) ![Image of exponential](https://github.com/williamcheng200102/Big-Mart-Sales/blob/master/Image/exponential%20qq%20plot.jpg)
 ![Image of boxplot](https://github.com/williamcheng200102/Big-Mart-Sales/blob/master/Image/boxplot.jpg)